In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Operation as a HV supplier to the 180L detector

 The applied AC frequency of the CW multiplier is \SI{6}{\kHz} and the corresponding cycle is \SI{167}{\us}.
 The baseline is stable within 1 to 2 ADC counts.
 The distribution of the baseline standard deviations $\sigma_{bl}$ for all the ELCC channels is shown in Fig.~\ref{fig:sigma_baseline}.

 The mean standard deviation is 0.46, while 0.45 when measured without high voltage applied.
 The effect of baseline fluctuations within one ADC count on the energy resolution is small enough compared to other factors.
-Therefore, the effect of electrical noise due to the CW multiplier is not a problem.
+Therefore, the effect of AC pickup due to the CW multiplier is not a problem.